dm5tt/R24BBD1_ReverseEngineering/README.md

 ## Looking at the pins

-Maybe there's one last hope that they just switch on a steady GPIO for CW.
+Maybe there's one last hope that they just switch on a steady GPIO output for CW.
 Lets look which options are viable (DAC1_OUT, DAC2_OUT) for us.

 ![AT32F403A DAC Pin configuration](at32f403a_dac.png)